dtsomp/howto_dpkg/README.md

 #### mandatory

-* Add file in their correct place under the ROOT directory.
+* Add file in the correct place under the ROOT directory.
 Create dirs as needed.
 * Enforce permissions for the file:
  + Edit build.sh
  + Go to "TODO: fix extra permissions here"